-In case the board of directors or the management board delegated its powers to the management committee, the deliberation process is as set out in the Articles and, in case the Articles are silent in this regard, it shall be defined by the board.
-In case the board did not provide for any specific decision-making process, the rules for holding of a meeting of the board shall be applied by analogy.
+Where the board of directors or the management board has delegated its powers to the management committee, the deliberation process is as set out in the Articles and, where the Articles are silent in this regard, it shall be defined by the board.
+If the board did not provide for any specific decision-making process, the rules for the holding of a meeting of the board shall be applied by analogy.
 In SARLs and SAs, resolutions may also be passed, if permitted by the Articles, by unanimous written consent of the members.

 In SARLs, the decisions shall be adopted in accordance with the procedure established by the Articles.
-In case the latter are silent, the rules provided for SAs shall apply.
+Where the latter are silent, the rules provided for SAs shall apply.